MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-power-bi-app.md

 Once you've completed the setup of the app, you can change parameters by going to the Power BI portal, opening the workspace for the installed app, going to settings, and then choosing Parameters.

-## Sharing the app with coworkers and others
+## Share the app with coworkers and others

 Once installed, it is possible to share the app with coworkers and others (such as customers).